auth0/docs/articles/quickstart/native/ios-swift/interactive.md

 The callback and logout URLs are the URLs that Auth0 invokes to redirect back to your app.
 Auth0 invokes the callback URL after authenticating the user, and the logout URL after removing the session cookie.
 If the callback and logout URLs are not set, users will be unable to log in and out of the app and will get an error.

 Add the corresponding URL to **Callback URLs** and **Logout URLs**, according to the platform of your app.
-If you are using a [Custom Domain](/customize/custom-domains), use the value of your Custom Domain instead of your Auth0 tenant's domain.
+If you are using a [custom domain](/customize/custom-domains), use the value of your custom domain instead of your Auth0 tenant's domain.

 #### iOS